arduino/docs-content/content/arduino-cloud/09.business/02.aws-s3-exporter/content.md

 ![lambdas3binaries Bucket Setup (4)](assets/s3_bucket_csvdests3int_4.png)

 Once the folder is created, it will be displayed under the **Objects** tab of the **CSV destination bucket**.
-This makes sure that all exported CSV files are well organized within the dedicated bucket.
+This ensures that all exported CSV files are well-organized within the dedicated bucket.

 ![S3 Buckets](assets/s3_bucket_complete.png)